JulianOquendo/HW-11-Risky-Business/HomeWork Answers.md

 # HW-11-Risky-Business
 # Answers to Homework

-I compiled a ranking for each of the questions below:
+I compiled a ranking list of sorts for each of the questions below:

 Section 1: Resampling
 1. Balanced Accuracy Score Rankings: SMOTE: .8388, Naive: .8377, Undersampling: .8215